born2net/Angular-kitchen-sink/Readme.md

 - Immutable.js (https://facebook.github.io/immutable-js/) Todo component with:
    - backend server sync
    - local redux store (https://github.com/rackt/redux)
-   - Extending Base class StoreModel makes working with Immutable.js a breeze
+   - Extend Base class StoreModel makes working with Immutable.js a breeze and use the power of Typing
    - Using factory to always create immutable typed instances of a class
 - Advanced Routing (also support async routing if jspm bundling is not used)
 - Highcharts ng2 directive wrapper (http://www.highcharts.com)